MaumitaBhaumik/MaumitaBhaumik.github.io/index.md

   </body>
 </html>

 I am a fifth year Ph.D. student in the Department of Linguistics and Contemporary English at the [English and Foreign Languages University](http://www.efluniversity.ac.in/), Hyderabad, India.
-I am advised by [Prof Shruti Sircar](https://scholar.google.com/citations?user=qYLLngoAAAAJ&hl=en), [Dr Utpal Lahiri](https://scholar.google.co.in/citations?user=xowc0GUAAAAJ&hl=en), and [Dr Meena Debashish](https://www.efluniversity.ac.in/Dr.MeenaC.Debashish.php).
+For my dissertation, I am advised by [Prof Shruti Sircar](https://scholar.google.com/citations?user=qYLLngoAAAAJ&hl=en), [Dr Utpal Lahiri](https://scholar.google.co.in/citations?user=xowc0GUAAAAJ&hl=en), and [Dr Meena Debashish](https://www.efluniversity.ac.in/Dr.MeenaC.Debashish.php).
 I completed my M.A. in Linguistics from the [Jawaharlal Nehru University](https://www.jnu.ac.in/main/), New Delhi in 2019.

 My passion for Linguistics began when I discovered the field during my undergraduate education in the English language.
 I am interested in almost everything about language.
 However, the study of the Psychology of Language intrigues me the most.
 I am particularly interested in understanding how we interpret meaning in conversation.
 The intricate interplay between semantics and pragmatics in meaning decoding is fascinating!
 I study the comprehension of ubiquitous logical words, such as connectives and quantifiers, in both children and adults.